Jonathan Healey and Sydney M. Luken

 - Identify opportunities to enhance the practical methodologies of systems design to centre on the sustainable well-being of individuals and society.

 - Generate a collection of example cases (including initial comparative analyses through the frameworks of Control and Care, as well as sketches of imagined alternatives)

-- Refine a translational framework of systems of control versus systems of care to share with the greater RSD and System Design community
+- Refine a translational framework of systems of control v. systems of care to share with the system design community

 Opening Activity [10m]